mlhubca/learn/README.md

 https://datascience.ibm.com/

-The IBM Data Science Experience is a platform that data scientists can use to develop code by using their favorite tools.
-They can share projects through notebooks in a cloud-based environment that is designed to foster creativity and collaboration.
+The IBM Data Science Experience is a platform that data scientists can use to create and operate machine learning systems at scale.
+Data scientists can develop machine learning models by using their favorite tools and they can share projects through notebooks in a cloud-based environment that is designed to foster creativity and collaboration.

 ![](https://github.com/mlhubca/learn/blob/master/images/dsx.png)